MohamedBarbary/movieApi/README.md

 # movie-Api
 ## overview
-This is a simple movie api with nodejs for doing CRUD operations.
+This is a simple movie api with nodejs for applying CRUD operations.

 ## Features
   * Create, Read, Update, and Delete (CRUD) operations for to-do items.